Advice for Analytics tasks

 Languages and teams

-For a complete list of supported languages in Calabrio ONE, consult “Localization” in the Calabrio ONE Installation Guide.
+For a complete list of supported languages in Calabrio ONE, see Localization and supported languages.

 IMPORTANT Languages require server configuration.
 Before using a language in a task, make sure your system administrator has configured the language.